-After reading through numerous fish forums, it seems that mackerel is the number one catch over here, followed by spotted bay bass and kelp bass.
+After reading through numerous fish forums, it seems that mackerel is the number one catch, followed by spotted bay bass and kelp bass.

-Fathoms Bistro, Bait, and Tackle is located right on the pier and offers some rather interesting tasty eats!
-For me, the pulled pork with homemade kimchi with lumpia sounds like something I would be interested in ordering.
+Fathoms Bistro, Bait, and Tackle is located right on the pier and offers some interesting, tasty eats!
+The pulled pork with homemade kimchi with lumpia sounds like something I would be interested in ordering.
 They even house-made sausages!
-Another major bonus for the anglers fishing here is the wide variety of beer offered.
+Another major bonus for anglers fishing here is the wide variety of beer offered.

 Shelter Island Art Walking Tour

-So today, I didn’t get photos of all of the statues, seeing that we only walked from the launch ramp to the most southern tip of the island.
+So today, I didn’t get photos of all the statues, seeing that we only walked from the launch ramp to the southern tip of the island.

 Down below is what we encountered.